 China, Hong Kong / Hong Kong University of Science & Technology Exchange

-England, Cambridge / UW SCORE Cambridge International Research Program
+England, Multiple / UW SCORE Summer Research in England

 England, Leeds / University of Leeds Exchange

-Germany, Heidelberg / UW SUPER-G International Research Program
+Germany, Heidelberg / UW SUPER-G Summer Research in Germany

 Germany, Stuttgart / University of Hohenheim Exchange